The last few days before Christmas can be a bit of a frenzy, so let us help you out with a little Christmas Cheat Sheet!

 These are some of our tried and true tips for making the holidays run a little more smoothly, including links to Santa trackers and videos, information on big light displays around Moncton, and more!

-Set a reminder on your phone: don’t forget to plug your phone and any other cameras, etc. in before you head to bed on Christmas Eve!
+Not one for waking up – we’re pretty sure the kids will help you with that!
+Set a reminder so you plug your phone and any other cameras, etc. in before you head to bed on Christmas Eve!
 You might also want to check your storage and make sure you don’t get caught without room for photos and videos come Christmas morning.

 If you’ve got all the busy stuff taken care of, you can relax and enjoy some family time.
 Here are a few simple activities you could do with the kids.